 Most companies have multiple people responsible for each separate channel.
 Which makes it a challenge to sync up each type of customer interaction.
 The outcome?
 An irritated customer, the contact pressure is simply too high.

 An example: The end of the quarter is nearing and – this is a recognizable scenario for many companies – targets need to be met.
 It means that marketing and sales teams are going to increase their efforts.
 And – of course – all offers will be sent to the target audiences where the chances of success are highest.
 Thinking back on the focus for each marketing channel separately and not keeping in mind the entire mix, we see that a lot of these audiences are getting too much or (worse!) not enough information.

 Imagine being a part of the first target group, it’s possible you:

 - Get a sales rep at your door on Monday

 - Receive a letter in your mailbox on Tuesday

 - Get another letter, this time in your digital mailbox, on Wednesday

 All from the same company!
 And with a bit of bad luck, all with a different offer…

-You’ll have a hard time making customers happy with such a high volumes of interaction.
+You’ll have a hard time making customers happy with such a high volume of interaction.
 In fact, a study found that consumers often have a grudge against unsolicited marketing offers and that they will turn to “active avoidance” of brands when getting too much irrelevant offers.
 We also call this email fatigue and includes: unsubscribing, unfollowing, blocking and deleting.

 In the meantime, entire target groups are missing all kinds of attention, because their profile doesn’t fit the “success category”.
 Worst case: they don’t hear anything from you at all.
 There are some serious missed opportunities here!
-The trick is finding the right amount of offers that’s acceptable to send out to your audiences, without overstepping any boundaries.
+The trick is finding the right amount of offers that are acceptable to send out to your audiences, without overstepping any boundaries.